SP5LMA/MICE/README.md

  * title.s

-Analyze function title and its loop.
+Analyze function title and its main loop.
 Observe conditional branches.
 Observe workings of stack, how memory is populated.
+Develop function islower that checks if provided value represents lowercase character.
-Write function islower that checks if provided value represents lowercase letter.
+Discuss whether is it better to modyfy text character by character or would it be better to modify more characters at a time.
+Propose an upgrade to the function so that particular words (e.g.: a, the) are not made uppercase.

  * rhyme-while-do.s